-Then take a couple pieces of tape to hold the fold in place.
+Then take a couple of pieces of tape to hold the fold in place.
 Repeat on the other side!

 Add Some Ribbon

-If you want to make a bow that really wows, this blog post shows you how to make the ultimate bow (Casey’s mom is a bow making master!).
+If you want to make a bow that really wows, this blog post shows you how to make the ultimate bow (My mom is a bow making master!).
 If you want to keep things simple, then flip the gift over and pull the ribbon around it.
 Then cross the ribbon and bring it to the front and tie it in a simple bow!